cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 [NumPy](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy)
 formats.

-Let's add usage information for the `splines.reticulate` function:
+Let's add usage information for the `splines.reticulate` function.
+This function accepts the number of splines as an optional parameter, and yields splines at each iteration:

 ```python
 # src/hypermodern_python/splines.py